Celebration (Succession)

-"Celebration" is the pilot episode of the HBO satirical comedy-drama television series Succession.
-It was written by series creator Jesse Armstrong and directed by Adam McKay, and aired on June 3, 2018.
+"Celebration" is the pilot episode and the first episode of the first season of the satirical comedy-drama television series Succession.
+It originally aired on HBO on June 3, 2018.
+The episode was written by series creator Jesse Armstrong and directed by Adam McKay.

-The episode introduces the Roy family, owners of the fictional media conglomerate Waystar RoyCo, and establishes a number of relationships and conflicts that form during the 80th birthday of the family patriarch, Logan Roy.
+The episode introduces the Roy family, owners of the fictional media conglomerate Waystar RoyCo, and follows their relationships and conflicts during the 80th birthday of the family patriarch, Logan Roy.

 Plot

-Waystar RoyCo is a global media conglomerate owned by the Roy family, whose patriarch and the company's CEO, Logan Roy, is about to celebrate his 80th birthday.
-Logan's health appears to be in question; he wakes up in the middle of the night thoroughly disoriented and urinates on his carpet.
-He is tended to by his third wife, Marcia.
+Logan Roy (Brian Cox), the patriarchal head of the global media conglomerate Waystar RoyCo, is about to celebrate his eightieth birthday.
+Logan's health appears to be in decline; he wakes up in the middle of the night thoroughly disoriented and urinates on his carpet.
+He is tended to by Marcia (Hiam Abbass), his third wife.

-Logan's second-oldest son Kendall fails to acquire media startup Vaulter from its CEO Lawrence Yee, who despises the Roys and has no interest in giving up control of his company to Waystar.
-Kendall believes he is set to be announced as the company's heir at Logan's 80th birthday.
+Logan's second-oldest son Kendall (Jeremy Strong) attempts to acquire the media startup Vaulter from its CEO Lawrence Yee (Rob Yang), but Yee personally despises the Roys and tells Kendall that he has no interest in selling.
+Determined nonetheless, Kendall believes he is set to be announced as the company's heir at Logan's birthday.

-Elsewhere, Logan's estranged great-nephew Greg Hirsch is fired from Waystar's management training program after smoking marijuana and vomiting through his mascot costume during the theme park tour part of the program.
-Greg's mother Marianne admonishes him to fly to New York to meet Logan on his birthday and request a better job at the company.
+Elsewhere, Logan's distant great-nephew Greg Hirsch (Nicholas Braun) is fired from his job at one of Waystar's theme parks after smoking marijuana and vomiting through his mascot costume.
+Greg's mother Marianne tells him to fly to New York for Logan's birthday so that he can ask for a better job at the company.
 While attempting to salvage the Vaulter acquisition, Kendall is surprised to see his father arrive at the office; Logan has Kendall sign some documents ostensibly pertaining to his son's takeover as CEO.
 Later that day, the Roys gather at Logan's apartment for his birthday lunch.
-Logan receives gifts from his eldest son Connor, an eccentric who is uninvolved with the family business; his third son, the jeering and immature Roman; his daughter Siobhan (nicknamed "Shiv"), a political fixer; and Shiv's sycophantic boyfriend, Tom Wambsgans.
-Greg introduces himself to Logan, who agrees to give him a job if Greg's grandfather (Logan's brother) personally reaches out to Logan to ask.
-Kendall arrives and attempts to reconcile with his estranged wife Rava and their two children, who left him because of his drug abuse.
+Logan receives gifts from his eldest son Connor (Alan Ruck), an eccentric who is uninvolved with the family business; his third son, the spoiled, immature Roman (Kieran Culkin); his daughter Siobhan "Shiv" (Sarah Snook), a political consultant; and Shiv's sycophantic boyfriend, Tom Wambsgans (Matthew Macfadyen).
+Greg introduces himself to Logan, who agrees to give him a job if Greg's grandfather and Logan's brother Ewan (James Cromwell) personally reaches out to Logan to ask.
+Kendall arrives and attempts to reconcile with his estranged wife Rava (Natalie Gold) and their two children, who left him because of his drug abuse.